 We also run The Balochi Language Project.

-Within linguistics, we work with corpus-based studies of the grammar of classical and modern Persian and other Modern Western Iranian languages, in particular Balochi.
+Within linguistics, we work with corpus-based studies of the grammar of classical and modern Persian and other Modern Iranian languages, in particular Balochi, Bashkardi, Mazandarani, Tajik and Wakhi.
 We primarily investigate phonetics and phonology, morphosyntax, discourse analysis, semantics and pragmatics.

 Our sociolinguistic studies include language standardization and orthography development, conversation analysis, bilingual conversation strategies, and language, identity and modernity in a larger socio- political context.
-Within these fields our work is based on several languages including: Persian, Gilaki, Bakhtiari, and Balochi.
+Within these fields our work is based on several languages including: Persian, Kumzari, Bakhtiari, and Balochi.
 We also do research on minority language rights in Iran, Persian as an L2, as well as the role of Persian in Sweden.
+We also work with the Lexin project.

 Exile literature and theories about the role of literature in identity-building from social, ethnic, and gender perspectives are our primary focus in literature studies.
 We also perform research on classical Persian and Kurdish literature, as well as on modern literature in Persian, Kurdish and Pashto.
 Several Iranian languages have a strong oral tradition and we perform corpus studies on storytelling primarily based on corpora that we have created ourselves.

-Our department is also actively working with text edition, especially of classical Persian works in the disciplines of Sufi prose and poetry, history and musicology.
-Among the manuscripts we have published or plan to publish are Misbâḥ ul-arvâḥ, Vîs u Râmîn, a Zoroastrian-Persian version of Ardây-Vîrâf nâme, Shams ul-aṣvāt and Moḥîṭ ul-tavârix.
+Our department is also actively working with text edition, especially of classical Persian works in the disciplines of Sufi poetry, history and musicology.
+Among the manuscripts we have published are Misbâḥ ul-arvâḥ, Vîs u Râmîn, a Zoroastrian-Persian version of Ardây-Vîrâf nâme, Shams ul-aṣvāt and Moḥîṭ ul-tavârix.

 We also work with translation and translation theory.
 A number of translations of literary works from Persian, Kurdish and Pashto into Swedish have been completed and published and more translations are underway.
 Mohammad Ali Jamalzadeh’s works Yeki bud, yeki nabud, a groundbreaking work in the modern Persian literature is one of the works we have translated.
 Other authors who have been translated include Mahmud Dowlatabadi and a number of Afghan and Kurdish writers.
 A new translation of Sa'di’s Golestan is also underway.